The famous quote “Never work with Children or Animals” by W.C Fields, inspired me to write this article.

 Like the child, the pup goes through stages of growth and development but unlike the child, their stages of development progress at a much faster rate.
 Sadly, our dogs don’t live as long as we do.

 The Big day is here.
 Whether the pup is transported a short distance by car or a long distance by plane, he is placed in a totally foreign environment surrounded by complete strangers and possibly even another dog who may not appreciate his company.

 We can however, help the transition from mum and siblings just by making a few adjustments.

-Assuming provisions for a healthy raw diet, fresh water and a warm bed in a safe place are supplied, the pup will actively be looking for leadership.
-His questions regarding survival need answers, he needs to know this responsibility leans firmly on the shoulders of the human.
+Assuming provisions for a healthy raw diet, fresh water and a warm bed in a safe place are supplied, the pup will actively be looking for company.
+His questions regarding survival need answers, he needs to know this responsibility leans firmly on the shoulders of the human, just like a parent.

 Reflecting back over my youthful years and the trials and tribulations my parents dealt with is not so different really to the frustrations of dealing with a youthful dog.

 With boundaries firmly in place, clear and calm communication, the youthful pup or child will eventually grow into a happy well adjusted dog or adult – just look how I turned out!!
 Youth can be fun, exciting and a huge adventure for all.